bpucker/CoExpPhylo/README.md

 `--cpur` species the number of cores that are used for the tree construction.
 Default is the value of `--cpu` or 4 if no other value is set.

-`--mindetect` #number of bait genes that a given sequence need to be co-expressed with to be considered (strict would be equal to number of baits).
+`--mindetect` specifies the minimal number of baits that any given gene needs to be co-expressed with.
+Depending on the number of baits, this value can be increased.
+A higher value will generally boost the specificity at the cost of sensitivity.
+The strictes possible option is setting this number to the number of baits.
 Default: 1.

 `--minseqcutoff` #minimal number of sequences to compose a group as tree construction input.
 Default: 10.